crisperdue/practical-logic/README.md

 #use "x-<name>.ml";;
 ```

-The files intro.ml and prop.ml are a little different.
+The files intro.ml, prop.ml, and limitations.ml are a little different.
 To run one of these enter:

 ```
 #use "intro.ml";;